 - Think of three topic ideas and come up with ten ideas for great shows.
 Whichever one is easiest for you (in terms of knowledge, research, and production) is the winner.

-- If you don’t have an area of interest that you’re an expert in but you’re interested in (and want to become an expert in) then start by inviting guests and sharing their stories.
+- If you don’t have an area of interest that you’re an expert in but you want to discuss certain topics then start by inviting guests and sharing their stories.

 - Look for gaps in the market.
 What can you bring to the table?